Fox's Book of Martyrs

 put up with their exposure.

-may suggest, that it is strange
+suggest, that it is strange crowned

-whose merciless fangs neither their families nor themselves were secure.
+fangs neither their families nor themselves were secure.

 But